 Proof of Business Ownership

 We encourage our borrowers to form a business and borrow in their business’ name.
 For more information on the benefits offered by LLCs, please see our blog “Private Mortgage Lenders Love LLCs and Why You Should Too.”
-That blog contains information on how to form an LLC in Maryland, DC or Virginia.
+For step-by-step instructions on how to create an LLC in Maryland, Virginia, or Washington, DC please click here.
 During the underwriting process we will ask you to provide the following documents about your LLC:

 1. LLC Article of Organization